 What I love about staging is it’s a collaborative process.
 We all work together as a team.
 The realtor, my own staging team, and the seller, we all come together to bring out the best in a home before we sell it.
 Staging allows the seller to close the door on an old chapter and open the door on a new one, feeling confident and ready for whatever the future may hold.

-Niche Homes is a boutique real estate agency specializing in Salt Lake neighborhoods and enclaves.
+Niche Homes is a boutique real estate agency specializing in the neighborhoods and enclaves of the Wasatch Front.
 Contact us if you are interested in buying, selling or moving to Salt Lake.
 Learn more about Niche Homes all-inclusive staging and view our current listings.